University of Graz Library: Latest developments

 The second half of the 20th century is predominantly characterized by constructional changes and progressive decentralisation.
 In 1950 both stacks situated edgeways behind the reading room got an annex in the south-east.
 1970 a new building (of no architectural value whatsoever) was added-on to the old house with a new entrance and hall.
 From 1994 to 1996 the ReSoWi-Library which accommodates the Law and Social and Economic Sciences Libraries was built.
 At the same time another building was erected directly attached to the library's original front leaving it unaltered.
 This addition is exclusively used by the library.
-Additionally, there were several branch libraries opened in some distance to the main library, e. g. in the Universitätszentrum Wall situated in Merangasse 70.
+Additionally, there were several branch libraries opened in some distance to the main library; e.g., in the Universitätszentrum Wall at Merangasse 70.
 In 1996, a media library for visual media was installed.
 As a consequence of the university-splitting in 2004, the medical branches became an autonomous university library.
 Together with the University Libraries of Vienna and Innsbruck Graz has been assuming control of the establishment of national and international consortia installed in order to use electronic journals and books in cooperation and thus more cost-effectively in 1998.
 On 1 July 2005 the "Cooperation of e-media in Austria" was constituted.
 The University of Graz Library authoritatively participates in the Austrian Literature Online project, the digitisation of Austrian literature.